Recycling Hot Line (908) 226-7620

 Motor Oil: (mandatory recyclable)

 Be careful when handling refrigerators and air conditioners.
-Do not damage coils or allow the Freon to escape into the air.
-Freon erodes the stratospheric ozone layer, allowing dangerous UV radiation to reach the Earth's surface.
-It is against Federal Law to vent Freon into the air, it must be recycled.
+Do not damage coils or allow the coolant to escape into the air.
+CFCs erode the stratospheric ozone layer, allowing dangerous UV radiation to reach the Earth's surface.
+It is against Federal Law to vent CFC into the air, it must be recycled.

-Fluorescent Lights,Computers Monitors, Televisions, Wood Scrap, Plastic Film:
+Fluorescent Lights,Computers, Monitors, Printers/Faxes, Televisions, Wood Scrap, Plastic Film:

 Compact Fluorescent Light Bulbs: